Course Description

 Registered psychologists, psychological associates, counsellors, psychotherapists, and other mental health professionals involved in providing grief-related assessment or intervention.

 NOTE – this course is not a license, association, or certification.
-It does not allow practitioners to designate themselves a specialist in grief or grief counselling on its own.
+It does not allow practitioners to designate themselves a specialist in grief or grief counsellor on its own.

 Instructional Methods